Steveorevo/node-red-contrib-actionflows/README.md

 ActionFlows' initial purpose was to allow for "after market" flow extendability.
 Complex flows can be customized without modifying the original author's flow.
-This technique can also be used to organize your existing flows for readability.
+This technique can also be used to organize your existing flows for readability, but links and subflows maybe better suited for that single purpose.
+ActionFlows provide additional key functionality (described later in this document):

+* "Late binding"; extend flows without modifying the original flow
+* Looping; call flow segments with conditional iteration
+* Prioritize flows; allow for OOP-like overrides
+* Private and shared flows

 Simply include the `action` flow inline at specific points where you would like to enable vendor customization.
 Like Node-RED's native subflows, a description field allows you to create optional API (application programming interface)